huytran2khust/TypeScript-Handbook/pages/Tuple Kinds.md

-# Tuple and Object Kinds for Typing Rest Parameters
+# Variadic Kinds

-Or as an impenetrable noun compound, "variadic object kinds".
+## Give Specific Types to Variadic Functions

-The basic objective of this proposal is to let Typescript users type higher-order functions that take an variable number of optionally named parameters.
+The basic objective of this proposal is to let Typescript users type higher-order functions that take an variable number of parameters.
 Example of functions like this include any decorator, `concat`, `apply`, `curry`, `compose`/`pipe`.
 Essentially, any higher-order function that could be written in a functional language with fixed arity must be variable arity in TypeScript in order to support the variety of Javascript uses.
 This includes the ES2015 and ES2017 standards, which include spread arguments and rest parameters for both arrays and objects.